Supply and Appropriation (Main Estimates) Act 2017

 Groups Affected

-• Government Departments and Agencies: The bill directly impacts all government departments and agencies, dictating their spending limits and authorising the release of funds.
+- Government Departments and Agencies: The bill directly impacts all government departments and agencies, allocating funds for their operations and programs.
+The level of funding received will determine their ability to deliver services.

 Powered by nyModel